cincanproject/tools/stable/virustotal/README.md

-# Analyze suspicious files and URLs to detect types of malware
+# Official CLI for VirusTotal API.
+Analyze suspicious files and URLs to detect malware.

 Official CLI for VirusTotal API.
 Retrieves file or url results from the VirusTotal database.
-File, hash, url/IP can be used for searching.
+File, hash, URL/IP can be used for searching.

 ## Input
 `